P-Louw/Znake/README.md

 ## Snake - zig

-Atempt at writing snake in zig.
+Attempt at writing snake in zig.